Dnt3e/RemnaBackuper/README.md

 ## 🧪 Test Backup

-Use the menu option **Test Backup Now** to send a backup immediately without waiting for cron.
+Use the menu option **Manual Backup (Send Now)** to send a backup immediately without waiting for cron.

 ---